nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “Privilege escalation turns a small breach into a total compromise.
 I mitigate it by enforcing PoLP, auditing SUID files, hardening services, and using EDR + SIEM tools to detect privilege misuse.
 Prevention is key because even one vulnerable SUID binary can lead to root.”

----

-✅ Up next: **Q26: What Are Some Tools to Monitor System Logs and Detect Anomalies?**
-This will show your awareness of system-level monitoring and real-time threat detection.
-Ready?

-Excellent, Nitin!
-Let's dive into log monitoring and anomaly detection — a **core topic for Blue Team and SOC interviews**.

----

 ### ❓ **Q26.
 What Are Some Tools to Monitor System Logs and Detect Anomalies?**